 Rewards come in many shapes and sizes; there's practically something for everyone.
 The most common involve redeeming points that, depending on the card, can go towards travel, merchandise or receiving cash back.

-Credit cards with travel rewards typically offer you the opportunity to accumulate points that can be redeemed for flights, vacation packages, hotels, car rentals, trains or cruises.
+Travel rewards credit cards typically offer you the opportunity to accumulate points that can be redeemed for flights, vacation packages, hotels, car rentals, trains or cruises.
 Each card will be different, so if a credit card with travel rewards is important to you, make sure you compare how you earn points and what the points can get you.

 Credit cards with merchandise-style rewards offer you the chance to earn points so that you can redeem them for gift certificates, groceries, gas and even other reward program points.
 Again, each card will vary in how points are accumulated and how they can be used which is why it is important to make sure if you get a credit card with these types of rewards you pick one that offers merchandise that makes sense for you.